Failure Control

 Manual approval

-Use GitHub branch protection to require manual review:
+Use GitHub branch protection to require manual review for composite action workflows:

 # .github/workflows/security.yml